 Back to top

 There is a growing body of evidence that malfunction of the immune system is at least part of the ALS disease process.
-Researchers at the MDA-supported ALS Therapy Development Institute (ALS TDI) and others have identified abnormal immune system overactivity in animal models of the disease, and the ALS TDI investigators have observed it in blood samples from people with ALS.
+Research conducted at the ALS Therapy Development Institute (ALS TDI) and other labs has identified abnormal immune system overactivity in animal models of the disease, and ALS TDI investigators have observed it in blood samples from people with ALS.

 It had been thought that motor neurons died alone in ALS.
 But, today, there is evidence that immune system cells in the nervous system called microglia are probably involved in their demise.

-Blocking parts of the immune system is a strategy being pursued by researchers at the ALS TDI.
-In 2011, this MDA-supported institute announced it would pursue testing in ALS mice of two experimental compounds that disrupt parts of the immune system.
+Blocking parts of the immune system is a strategy being pursued by ALS TDI researchers at ALS TDI.
+In 2011, the nonprofit biotech announced it would pursue testing in ALS mice of two experimental compounds that disrupt parts of the immune system.
 One, CDP7657 , is an antibody fragment that inhibits the immune response by targeting a protein called CD40L.
 The other, CTLA4-FC , targets a signaling protein called CD86.

-In 2013, ALS TDI announced it it had received FDA approval to conduct a phase 2 trial of Gilenya (TDI 132, fingolimod) in ALS.
+In 2013, ALS TDI launched a phase 2 trial of Gilenya (TDI 132 , fingolimod) in ALS.
 Gilenya dampens the immune response and is approved by the FDA for the treatment of multiple sclerosis.

 Back to top